 A few are by Ms Maria Emelianov for the official site.

-Note: The official site provides a rare glimpse of Zürich 1953 and its games.
+Note: It provides a rare glimpse of Zürich 1953 and its games.
 Not to be missed.